 Sin is a registered Occupational Therapist with experience working with children and adolescents within the school, home, and clinical settings; providing assessment, consultation and direct therapy.
 She is very passionate about occupational therapy and believes in the positive impact it can have on assisting children to succeed in different stages of their development.
 An important aspect in Sin’s practice is to draw on each and every child’s strength and help them realize and achieve their true potential!
 On a daily basis, she provides Occupational Therapy intervention and consultation to children with a wide variety of diagnoses including mild to severe fine/gross motor difficulties, developmental delay, autism spectrum disorder, sensory processing disorder, among others.

 Suzanne is an Occupational Therapist with several years of experience in providing occupational therapy services in home and school related environments and in a clinic setting.
 She earned a Master’s of Science in Occupational Therapy and a Bachelor of Science (Kinesiology) from Dalhousie University.

 Suzanne is exceptionally passionate about working with children and families to maximize children’s potential to participate in activities related to education, self-help, and play/leisure.
 Suzanne has experience working with children with varying abilities to promote the development of: fine/gross skills, self-regulation skills, and visual-motor skills to increase participation in school related and self-care activities.
 Suzanne incorporates a variety of approaches based on training and experience related to sensory processing, self-regulation, seating and positioning and fine and gross motor development.
 Suzanne has participated in training for the The Zones of Regulation.

-Jade graduated from the University of Toronto with a Master’s of Science in Occupational Therapy Degree, following a Bachelor of Arts degree in Kinesiology & Physical Education completed at Wilfrid Laurier University.
+McKenzie graduated from Queen’s University with a Master of Science degree in Occupational Therapy, following a Bachelor of Arts degree in Child and Youth Studies completed at the Brock University.